What is Intermittent Fasting?

 -

-Starting slowly is the key to success.
-Don't jump into a long fasting window on day one.
+Success depends on starting .
+Don't jump into a long fast on day one.

 -